Allery History, Family Crest & Coats of Arms

 Another 42 words (3 lines of text) are included under the topic Early Allery Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Allery family to the New World and Oceana
+Migration of the Allery family

 The 18th and 19th centuries saw many Irish families immigrate to North America in search of land and opportunities.
 The largest influx of Irish immigrants to the United States and British North America came during the 1840s when the Great Potato Famine laid waste to their homeland.
 Hundreds of thousands left the island in an attempt to escape the starvation and disease it brought.
 Although the arrival of such a large number of destitute Irish was not welcomed by the established population in the United States and what would become known as Canada at the time, these Irish were an essential element to the rapid development of these growing industrial nations.
 They filled the demand for the cheap labor needed for the work in factories and in the construction of bridges, roads, canals, and railways.
 An examination of passenger and immigration lists has revealed many immigrants bearing the name of Allery or one of its variants: Thomas Clary, who arrived in the Virginia colony in 1642; George Cleary, who was on record in Barbados plantation between the years 1679 and 1680; Darby Cleary, who came to America in 1736.